eulis01/eulis01.github.io/_posts/2020-11-05-what_i_learned_making_simple_blog_v1_0.markdown

  So, I Completed my Flatiron Sinatra Project WebApp For Module # 2.  and I got to said this was a interesting and Fun Experience.
 So I started to plan out My Project structure and Idea by making a diagram where a  `User has_many :post & has_secured_password`  and a `Post belongs_to :user`.

 During the Learn Lesson we are Introduced to this awesome gem **[Corneal](https://github.com/thebrianemory/corneal)** Made by a Flatiron Alumni.
 This Awesome gem allow us to run `$ corneal new app_name` on the terminal. and this will generate a complete Project structure with the controller,models, views and many more files to  get us started quicker.
 Also we use the gem called [Shotgun](https://github.com/rtomayko/shotgun) to start up the server and run the app running `$ shotgun`.
-For some reason i had and issue where the flash message of the gem rack-flash would not show up or load i made a blog post about this issue [HERE!!](https://eulis01.github.io/stuck_debbugging_shotgun).
-To get around it i just run the thin server manually  with `$ bundle exec thin start --debug` here we are executing the thin web server with the —debug optional params so we get errors to show up on the terminal.
+For some reason I had and issue where the flash message of the gem rack-flash would not show up or load I made a blog post about this issue [HERE!!](https://eulis01.github.io/stuck_debbugging_shotgun).
+To get around it I just run the thin server manually  with `$ bundle exec thin start --debug` here we are executing the thin web server with the —debug optional params so we get errors to show up on the terminal.
 Server is up and my Flash and the views are working .

 ## Protecting the users data?